.png?height=100&resizemode=force)

 - Be considerate of others on the Supertram network who may be frightened of dogs, or who may be allergic to dog hair.

-Supertram's Conditions of Carriage continue to apply at all times.
+Supertram's Conditions of Carriage apply at all times.